This is a (non-comprehensive) overview of gTrack

 The minimum and maximum y-axis values can also be specified directly

-respectively, which must be
+with y0 and y1 respectively, which must be

 numeric values.
 Below is an example of the same data with two different

-settings for y0
+settings for y0 and y1.

 coverage.gr = readRDS(system.file("extdata", "ovcar.subgraph.coverage.rds", package = "gTrack"))